 Additionally, its antispasmodic and anti-inflammatory actions make it especially useful in relieving menstrual cramps.

-Do you have any other favourite herbs?
-Tell me in comments below.
+Do you have any other favorite herbs?
+Tell me in the comments below.

 *I am not a doctor and in my own learning journey as I study herbalism, so speak to your doctor/health practitioner before using herbs medicinally*